JordanGreenies/btcz.in_ipboard/README.md

 # About IP.Board Nexus module
-BTCz.in module for IP.Board Nexus.
+BTCz.in module for IP.Board Nexus with pingback

 ## Requirements